British Rail Class 799: History

 In September 2018, Porterbrook announced it would develop a hydrogen fuel cell demonstrator in partnership with the University of Birmingham's Centre for Railway Research and Education.
 In December 2018, Porterbrook procured an FCveloCity fuel cell unit from Ballard Power Systems.

-The first unit was converted from Class 319 EMU 319001 that had last been used by Govia Thameslink Railway.
+The first unit was converted from a Class 319 unit that had last been used by Govia Thameslink Railway.
 It was unveiled on 20 June 2019.
 In June 2019, it was announced that approval for mainline testing of the unit (branded as HydroFLEX) had been granted after a period of demonstration at Rail Live 2019.

 The first mainline testing occurred in September 2020, reaching 50 mph through Warwickshire.
 The next phase of the development of this prototype is move the hydrogen tanks and fuel cell from one of the carriages and suspend them beneath the train.

-A second unit (converted from 319382) was showcased at the COP26 Summit at Glasgow with one of the DT car's passenger doors removed and permanently sealed, the TSOL has also been reconfigured with a boardroom styled interior specially for the COP26 Summit.
-The unit is numbered to 799201 but retains the car numbers from 319382.
+A second unit was presented at the COP26 Summit at Glasgow with one of the DT car's passenger doors removed and permanently sealed.
+The TSOL has also been reconfigured with a boardroom-styled interior specially for the summit.